-The Rogue Zebra Has Been Caught and Named
+The Rogue Zebra Has Been Caught In a Misdiagnosis Type of Way

-Why did he lean to the left, so bad, that I had to barricade him in?
+- He leans to the left, so bad, that I had to barricade him in, why?

-I got him in the floor and we went for our daily “let’s make our legs work” walks around the nurses station.
-While we were walking, we saw Dr. Sweeney and his team powwowing about our case.
+I got him on the floor and we went for our daily “let’s make our legs work” walk around the nurse’s station.
+While we were walking, we saw Dr. Sweeney and his team pow-wowing about our case.
 I told them all not to talk to him or make direct eye contact because now, he was terrified of all people in scrubs, with white coats, or stethoscopes.
 Everyone just kept on talking and while they were talking, they were watching.
-We had to walk in between the doctors to get through, so it gave everyone a great idea of who he is progressing or regressing.
+We had to walk in between the doctors to get through, so it gave everyone a great idea of how he was progressing or regressing.